Do you know a woman who is being abused? A legal rights handbook

 Legal Aid Ontario has specific services to help Indigenous survivors of family violence and Indigenous families involved with child protection agencies.

 There are Indigenous court supports, traditional healing services, and translation services for people across Ontario.
-Part 10 lists legal and community resources for women who have been abused.
+Part 10 lists legal and community resources for people who have been abused.

 Part 10: Legal and community resources in Ontario